-Section 7: Attestations and recordkeeping
+Section 7: Attestations, recordkeeping and itemised ancillary costs

 35. How does the recordkeeping and attestation process work?

 The price exception will rely on a recordkeeping and attestation process that allows each party in the supply chain of seaborne Russian oil to demonstrate or confirm that oil has been purchased at or below the price cap.
 This recordkeeping and attestation process is in addition to standard due diligence.